 The Paranormal Liberation War Arc may have felt faster-paced in the anime, but the adaptation pacing was fairly close to the Joint Training Arc.
 The anime series has typically adapted between 2 to 4 chapters per episode and the sixth season continued that trend but it felt better due to the action-heavy chapters.

 Speaking of action, the tonal shift was radically apparent when Rabbit hero Mirko burst onto the scene and literally began kicking blood and brains everywhere, never mind when her own arm was bloodily twisted into a purple lump.
 The anime also didn’t hold back when Hawks coldly took down Twice.

 Before this season the MHA series had been relatively restrained in its depiction of superhero violence where blood was primarily used to convey the heroic spirit as wounded heroes pushed Plus Ultra past their limits.
 Past seasons of My Hero Academia have been categorized as TV-14 in the United States, but it could be argued that these newer story arcs have moved into more mature waters with the level of gore.

-All in all, it’s predicted that the sixth season’s finale, Boku no Hero Academia Season 6 Episode 25 (Boku no Hero Academia Episode 138), will find a stopping point corresponding to manga Volume 33: Chapter 328.
+All in all, as predicted by Anime Geek the sixth season’s finale, Boku no Hero Academia Season 6 Episode 25 (Boku no Hero Academia Episode 138), found a stopping point corresponding to manga Volume 33: Chapter 328.